brycewray/hugo-site/content/posts/2019/08/scrivener-and-cloud.md

 Every time you open that file, you want **all** of this content to be available to you.

 You want to be able to go back and forth among chapters and sections with ease.
-You *don't* want jumping around within this tome to seem as if you're putting either the software or the computer through the agonies of the damned, particularly since certain writing apps[^Word] have a devilish habit of crashing---or, worse, crashing **and** corrupting the file---under those circumstances.
+You *don't* want jumping around within this tome to seem as if you're putting either the software or the computer through the agonies of the damned, particularly since certain writing apps[^Word] have a devilish habit of crashing --- or, worse, crashing **and** corrupting the file --- under those circumstances.

 Similarly, you want it to load into your computer's memory, and to save, only those smaller parts of this huge project that you're actually working on at the time, so it won't work as if you were in molasses.

 [^Word]: ***[Cough]*** Word ***[cough]***.

-Scrivener does all that and more---and it's because of that file structure I just described.
+Scrivener does all that and more --- and it's because of that file structure I just described.
 Although the .scriv file itself for a project like that can become gigantic, Scrivener lets you work on and save only those pieces you're using right now, leaving everything else unbothered until you need it.
 This is a massive win for RAM, for your CPU, and for file stability.

 Compare that experience to what you get with a more conventional word processing app, which keeps all the text for such a document in just one titanic, shaky file.
 Even if you find clever ways of identifying its segments and navigating within and between them, you'll still find such an app isn't cut out for this kind of work.
 And that doesn't even get into all the *other* apps and files you'll have to juggle due to the other requirements I mentioned.